-- Have participants bring all laminated sheets and dry erase markers to the facilitator. - All soil buckets should be organized, and placed in their original spaces. - Tinfoil pans and erosion activity materials should be brought to the facilitator. - If the seasonal activity applies, all tools should be put back in their resting place. - Kids are encouraged to keep their Soil Safari guides, but if they don't want them they can recycle them.
+- Have participants bring all laminated sheets and dry erase markers to the facilitator. - All soil buckets should be organized and placed in their original spaces. - Tinfoil pans and erosion activity materials should be brought to the facilitator. - If the seasonal activity applies, all tools should be put back in their resting place.

+Soil Safari